RootEd in NC

 - 1-on-1 and small group coaching

-- 3 in-person cohort events, including a 2-day launch event in Sep-Oct, a 1-day study visit at some point during the school year, and a 1-day showcase conference in May
+- 3 in-person cohort events, including a 2-day launch event in Sep, a 1-day study visit at some point during the school year, and a 1-day showcase conference in the spring

 - Networking and collaborative learning with peers, partners, and coaches